zyachel/luanti-appimage/README.md

 ## Credits

 - [An0n3m0us][anonymous-repo]'s initial implementation, especially [this issue by @Lejo1][issue].
+- [linuxdeploy][linuxdeploy], for doing the actual packaging.
-- [appimage-builder][appimage-builder], for their magical tool for creating AppImages.
+- [appimage-builder][appimage-builder], for their magical tool for creating AppImages, was used prior to current linuxdeploy setup.
 - [localsend]'s workflow.
 - all the GitHub actions that are being used
 - [luanti][luanti], for the game :)